thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 Puppet Enterprise also installs modules in /opt/puppet/share/puppet/modules.
 It's important that you don't modify anything in this directory or add modules of your own to it.

 There are plenty of resources about modules and the creation of modules that you can reference.
-Check out Modules and Manifests, the Beginner’s Guide to Modules, and the Puppet Forge.
+Two good resources are Modules and Manifests, the Beginner’s Guide to Modules, and the Puppet Forge.